Table of Contents

 • Mileage fraud: When legitimate users fail to submit their frequent flyer or rewards number on their trips, fraudsters can capitalize on this unclaimed value using brute force attacks applied to all passengers on a recent flight and retroactively claiming the miles to earn perks through digitals channels.

-• strong authentication with non-phishable credentials, including passkeys, which replace cumbersome passwords and OTPs with biometric authentication
+• Strong authentication with non-phishable credentials, including passkeys, which replace cumbersome passwords and OTPs with biometric authentication

 Authors